-Statues, antique furniture, fine art, musical instruments and other important collectibles are classified as assets.
-If you are a corporate collector, individual collector, fine art dealers, antique dealers or if you have museums or hold art exhibitions, it makes sense to go with art insurance to provide comprehensive protection to the insured property against losses or damages.
+Statues, antique furniture, fine art, musical instruments, and other important collectibles are classified as assets.
+If you are a corporate collector, individual collector, fine art dealer, antique dealer, or if you have museums or hold art exhibitions, it makes sense to go with art insurance to provide comprehensive protection to the insured property against losses or damages.

 Here the art insurance offers coverage against any unforeseen and sudden physical loss or damage from various causes other than those which are specifically excluded in the policy.
 It also includes fire insurance which offers protection against losses or damages due to fire.

-In the case of art insurance, the property in transit is covered on a ‘wall to wall’ basis.
-The insured property is covered on ‘wall to wall basis’ if it is transported for display, including storage of items, within the territorial limits as given in the schedule for business activity.
+In the case of art insurance, the property in transit is covered on a ‘wall-to-wall basis.
+The insured property is covered on a ‘wall-to-wall basis’ if it is transported for display, including storage of items, within the territorial limits as given in the schedule for business activity.

-It means, the time the property is removed from a display through packing, shipping, and unpacking until it is installed at a different place for the next display, the coverage will be offered on a wall to wall basis.
-It covers the property while packing and unpacking but not limited to while in possession of packers, storage locations and custom clearing houses.
-This insurance policy is essentially useful for museums and art gallery.
+It means, from the time the property is removed from a display through packing, shipping, and unpacking until it is installed at a different place for the next display, the coverage will be offered on a wall-to-wall basis.
+It covers the property while packing and unpacking but is not limited to while in possession of packers, storage locations, and custom clearing houses.
+This insurance policy is essentially useful for museums and art galleries.

 Usually, art insurance covers the collections kept inside the museum.
-However, ‘wall-to-wall’ coverage can be purchased to cover exhibitions while they are lent to the other art gallery or institution.
+However, ‘wall-to-wall’ coverage can be purchased to cover exhibitions while they are lent to other art galleries or institutions.
 It means the art will stay covered at all times even if the artifact is off-site.

 Similarly, those agencies which choose to exhibit third-party artwork or special collectibles should make sure that proper insurance coverage is there in place for the exhibits.
 Also, proper security measures should be followed.

-The actual amount that the insurer will pay for a claim concerning an art or exhibit depends on the value at the time of loss as computed by experts on the basis of the inherent value, general availability, market value and any other detail.
-One can use the services of professional appraisal for rare and irreplaceable items before they are being put for display.
+The actual amount that the insurer will pay for a claim concerning an art or exhibit depends on the value at the time of loss as computed by experts on the basis of the inherent value, general availability, market value, and any other detail.
+One can use the services of a professional appraisal for rare and irreplaceable items before they are put on display.

 Situated in Delhi, T.S Art Gallery had a vast collection of paintings of renowned artists.
-One of its paintings, on Nature was quite popular among people.
-Considering the losses or damages that could arise, the gallery had bought art insurance as well.
+One of its paintings, on Nature, was quite popular among people.
+Considering the losses or damages that could arise, the gallery bought art insurance as well.

-The day the painting reached Paint Gallery, an accident happened which hampered the painting.
-Workers who were carrying the painting slipped on stairs which broken some part of the painting.
+The day the painting reached Paint Gallery, an accident happened that hampered the painting.
+Workers who were carrying the painting slipped on stairs which broke some parts of the painting.
 In this case, the art insurance policy bought by T.S Art Gallery agreed to cover the loss.
 As T.S Art Gallery at the time of buying the insurance had cited the price of the painting, the insurer considered it while settling the claim.